-If the Corporation meets each of the EBITDA Growth Target, the SSS Growth Target and the Real Estate Growth Target, then the CEO, CFO, COO and CIO receive 100% of their respective Target Bonus.
+If the Corporation meets each of the EBITDA Growth Target, the SSS Growth Target and the Real Estate Growth Target, then the CEO, CFO, COO and CIO receive 95% of their respective Target Bonus.
 If the Corporation's performance is below or exceeds one or more of the applicable targets, the corresponding prorated portion of the NEO's Target Bonus is established based on a capped sliding scale, subject to the thresholds described below.
 If the threshold level for a metric is not met, payout for that metric is nil.
 The achievement of each target is reviewed and calculated independently.

-The following table describes the key thresholds of the sliding scales used to establish the Bonuses of the CEO, CFO, COO and CIO for Fiscal 2024.
+The following table describes the key thresholds of the sliding scales used to establish the EBITDA Growth Target, the SSS Growth Target and the Real Estate Growth Target components of the Target Bonuses of the CEO, CFO, COO and CIO for Fiscal 2025.

-Sli 24 EBITDA Growth iding Scale f Target Bonus Fiscal 2024 SSS Growth Sliding Scale 20% of Target Bonus Fiscal 2024 NNS Growth Sliding Scale 20% of Target Bonus ing Scale
+Fiscal 2025 EBITDA Growth Sliding Scale 60% of Target Bonus

-EBITDA Payout (as a % of Growth Target Bonus) SSS Growth Payout (as a % of Target Bonus) Real Estate Growth Payout (as a % of Target Bonus)
+EBITDA Growth Payout (as a % of Target Bonus)

+0% 0%

+8% 60%

+13% 120%

+≥18% 180%

+Fiscal 2025 SSS Growth Sliding Scale

+20% of Target Bonus

+SSS Payout (as a % of

+Growth Target Bonus)

-0% 0% <0% 0% 45 0%
+<0% 0%

-8% 60% 4% 20% 65 20%
+4% 20%

-13% 120% 9% 40% ≥85 40%
+9% 40%

-≥18% 180% 14% 60%
+14% 60%

 ≥19% 80%